-The Trust Board/Local Governing Body ensures that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction that equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our school are effective and support the delivery of a robust whole school approach to safeguarding.
+The Trust Board/Local Governing Body ensures that all governors and trustees receive appropriate safeguarding and child protection training (including online safety and including an appropriate understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction that equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our school are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training is regularly updated and a log of governor training is maintained.